Application monitoring tips you need to know

 How to do it

-- Go to one.newrelic.com > More > service maps.
+- Go to one.newrelic.com > All capabilities > More > Service maps.

-- To get started, read the instructions in Introduction to service maps.
+- To get started, see Introduction to service maps.

 8. Keep current

 With New Relic’s SaaS platform, getting new features is as easy as updating your agent.
 Most likely your organization already has a set of scripts for deploying application upgrades into your environment.
 In a similar fashion, you can also automate your New Relic agent deployment to ensure that your systems are up to date.
-Both Puppet and Chef scripts are great examples of deployment frameworks that make life easier by allowing you to automate your entire deployment and management process.
+Ansible, Chef, and Puppet are great examples of deployment frameworks that make life easier by allowing you to automate your entire deployment and management process.

 How to do it